 Irene Shandell-Taylor, Community Representative

 Shandell-Taylor is a resident of Compton who retired from the Internal Revenue Service where she supervised revenue officers.
 Her responsibilities involved administering, supervising, and performing work related to collecting delinquent taxes, surveying for unreported taxes, and securing delinquent returns.
 She is currently a Court Appointed Special Advocate for foster children (CASA of Los Angeles).
 The City of Compton's mayor appointed Shandell-Taylor commissioner assigned to the city's Oversight Committee.
 She received an associate degree from Los Angeles Southwest College and a bachelor's degree in general education from California State University, Dominguez Hills, with a minor in public administration.

 Marjorie Shipp, Community-At-Large Representative

 Shipp was born in Basile, Louisiana, and moved to Compton in 1958.
 She earned both a master's degree in education and a bachelor's degree in diversified education from the University of Southern California.
 Shipp attended the former Compton Community College where she earned an associate degree in 1969.

 Juanita Wright, a resident of Compton, previously served on the Assembly District 64 Water Commission (Mike Gipson, D-Carson), the Planning Commission for the City of Compton, and as a board member of the Boys and Girls Club of Watts/Willowbrook.
 She earned an associate degree in business from Los Angeles Harbor College.

-Nathan Penix, Student Representative
+Crystal Moore, Student Representative